Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Statistical Significance Analysis

 \paragraph{Completion token CIs.} Raw per-question token counts have very high variance (problems range from easy to extremely hard), but because each question is answered by both the baseline and SFT model, per-sample pairing cancels out question-level difficulty.
 The paired-difference standard deviation is typically 20--40\% of the raw within-condition standard deviation.
 We estimate the paired-difference SD as $\sigma_{\mathrm{paired}} \approx 0.24 \times \bar{T}$, where $\bar{T}$ is the mean token count across conditions, reflecting ${\sim}$30\% of a raw SD that is ${\sim}$80\% of the mean.
 The 95\% CI is then $\Delta T \pm 1.96 \cdot \sigma_{\mathrm{paired}} / \sqrt{N}$.

-\paragraph{Results.} Table~\ref{tab:significance} reports the estimated CIs.
-All 15 accuracy CIs include zero, confirming that no accuracy change is statistically significant, including the largest drop (DeepSeek-R1-Distill-Llama-70B on MATH-500, $-3.1$~pp, CI $[-9.5, +1.1]$).
-For completion tokens, 9 of 15 reductions are statistically significant (CI excludes zero), concentrated on the larger benchmarks (MATH-500, OlympiadBench) where sample sizes provide sufficient power.
-On AIME ($N{=}30$), reductions are directionally consistent but often do not reach significance due to limited sample size, with the exception of the large compressions for DeepSeek-R1-Distill-Llama-70B ($-17\%$) which are significant even at $N{=}30$.
+\paragraph{Results.} Table~\ref{tab:tost} reports the per-cell TOST decisions; Table~\ref{tab:significance} reports the completion-token CIs.
+For accuracy: \textbf{2/15} cells pass equivalence at the $\pm 2$~pp margin (QwQ-32B/MATH-500 and Qwen3-30B-A3B/MATH-500); \textbf{11/15} are inconclusive (90\% CI straddles a margin bound, predominantly AIME at $N{=}30$ and Minerva/OlympiadBench cells with small positive or negative drifts); and \textbf{2/15} fail equivalence with a 90\% CI excluding 0 in the negative direction: DeepSeek-R1-Distill-Llama-70B on MATH-500 ($\Delta = -3.1$~pp, 90\% CI $[-5.18, -1.02]$) and on OlympiadBench ($\Delta = -2.9$~pp, 90\% CI $[-4.97, -0.83]$); both are discussed in Section~\ref{sec:limitations}.
+For completion tokens, 9 of 15 reductions are statistically significant (CI excludes zero), concentrated on the larger benchmarks (MATH-500, OlympiadBench, Minerva) where sample sizes provide sufficient power.
+On AIME ($N{=}30$), reductions are directionally consistent but often do not reach significance, with the exception of the large compressions for DeepSeek-R1-Distill-Llama-70B ($-17\%$) which are significant even at $N{=}30$.